lyoganathan/packer_ICM_pipeline/README.md

 Packer allows creating of a virtual machine from an installation ISO (Ubuntu 16.04 server in this case), and can also build into several VM formats, such as AMI, which can then be deployed in an EC2 instance.

-Although I won't elaborate too much on packer and ansible, this is just how my scripts work incase anyone wants to play around and make there own VMs, and also some problems I ran into & things I am improving.

 A windows machine cannot be a control machine!
 You have to use ansible local (installs anisble on guest) from a windows host, and packer doesn't install ansible automatically on guest VM, so we have to preseed it or use shell scripts.
 I used shell scripts but i think preseeding might be better if I can get it to work.

-You can't preseed a ubuntu desktop image with d-i.
-You have to use something called ubiquity (I think).
-So you have to start with a server image, install linux-generic kernel (as opposed to linux-server kernel), and then install the ubuntu-desktop package.
-For some reason, when i use ubuntu-desktop in tasksel, the install completes, but no ubuntu-desktop is there.
-If I run taskel in that VM, I see no ubuntu-desktop.
-When i run it
+You can't preseed a ubuntu desktop image the same as ubuntu server.
+You have to include some ubiquity commands as well.
+Of course, you can also install ubuntu-desktop ontop of ubuntu server.
+You can try including this in preseed:

 ```
 d-i pkgsel/include ubuntu-desktop
 ```

-I get a software install error and VM dosen't build succesfully.
+But I got a software install error and VM dosen't build succesfully.
 Solution?
 Provision it in later with ansible.
-Okay so you can check out the preseed (check out preseed README for info on stuff like boot-command), read over packer documentation & ansible documentation.
-Hopefully can find out how to run on a cluster for super fast neuroimaging analysis.

-packer.json: packer config file

-playbook.yml: ansible playbook file

-start.sh: Installs Ansible

-clean.sh: Deletes installers and also sets up .bashrc and .bash_aliases